ArctosDB/documentation-wiki/_documentation/reports.markdown

 All reports and individual reports may be downloaded as CSV, and new reports may be created from this.
 Save early and often.  https://github.com/ArctosDB/arctos-assets is available for more-persistent backups.

+## Clean up

+Take backups, then delete any reports for which you are responsible and do not use.
+Huge piles of abandoned reports cause problems for everyone, and drastic action may result.
+(OK, not that drastic, there will be backups.)

 ## Printing

 Use the browser's built-in print to PDF functionality.
 Click settings and turn off headers.